As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 For general personalized information – Misrad Habinui Vhashikun hotline: *5442

 After your shichrur (release), you are eligible to an extension of this benefit.
-For more information, please read the following article: Life After Army
+For more information, please read the following article: Life After Army.

-Visiting Parents Abroad
+Visiting Parents Abroad (Chufshat Meyuchedet)

 The IDF does not provide medical insurance to soldiers traveling abroad on leave.
 Soldiers must take care of insurance themselves, through private insurance companies or travel agents.
+The Army will pay for two flights for combat soldiers and one for non combat soldiers.
+Combat Soldiers are eligbible for this paid flight after serving for at least eight months.
+Combat support after one year and non combat soldiers are eligible after completing half their service.

 Leave During Parents’ Visit to Israel